What is tenancy fraud?

-It’s illegal and unfair, because it means there’s fewer homes for people who need them and have been waiting for them.
+It’s illegal and unfair, because it means there are fewer homes for people who need them and have been waiting for them.
 If the person living in the house is not the tenant, they could be committing tenancy fraud.
-If the person living in the house hasn’t declared everyone living there and their circumstances, they could be committing benefit fraud
+If the person living in the house hasn’t declared everyone living there and their circumstances, they could be committing benefit fraud.

 We’re working hard to prevent it.
 You can help too, by reporting anything you might see as suspicious.
 Please contact our customer services on Tel 020 8607 77 77 or email email@example.com

 We will investigate any report or information regarding tenancy fraud.